You might know this song as Track 3 of the 20th Century Pops. I've spent all year going nuts for it, not suspecting the lyrics were awesome too.

 Misunderstandings.
 Jealousy.
 False charges.
 Suspicion.

-Too much for me to handle.
+too much for me to handle.

-She's keeping silent, facing away:
+She's keeping silent, turned away:

-a volcano on the verge of eruption.
+a volcano on the verge of erupting.

 A single touch and she'll blow up.